dgaydukov/cert-aws/sa/files/sa.md

 * primary private IPv4 (from VPC range)
 * public IPv4 (changes after stop/start)
 * elastic IPv4 (static public IP, won't be changed after stop/start)
-* IPv6, mac-address, security groups and so on...
+* IPv6, MAC address, security groups and so on...
-* it has static mac address.
+* it has static MAC address.
 So if your ec2 need static mac address, create eni and assign it to ec2.
-This would guarantee that if you restart/recreate instance, max address would stay the same.
+This would guarantee that if you restart/recreate instance, MAC address would stay the same.
-Don't confuse it with elastic IP which provide static public IP address, where ENI provides static mac address.
+Don't confuse it with elastic IP which provide static public IP address, where ENI provides static MAC address.
 You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface and attach/detach it to ec2 instance.
 Every instance in VPC has a default ENI - primary network interface, you can't detach it.
 You can create new and attach.
-Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).
+Number of ENI that can be attached to ec2 depends on it's size (more computing power - more ENI can be attached).
 Both ENA & EFA are ENI that provide some advanced networking:
 * ENA (Elastic Network Adapter) - ENI that provides enhanced networking capabilities.
 There is a selected [set of instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#ena-requirements) that support ena.
 You can ssh to ec2 and run `modinfo ena` if you see response your ENI is ENA.
-When you need several ec2 to have low latency & high network throughput it's better to put them into cluster PG, instead of just adding ENA to each of them.
+When you need several ec2 to have low latency & high network throughput, it's better to put them into cluster PG, instead of just adding ENA to each of them.
 * EFA (Elastic Fabric Adapter) - ENA + OS bypass hardware interface (without involving the instance kernel) that use hardware-provided reliable transport communication.
     * allows HPC applications to communicate to talk with each other with low latency and higher throughput than traditional TCP channels.
     * EFA can only be attached at launch or to stopped instance